-Viking and Irish weapons, typical of those used in the battle, will feature alongside hoards of precious silver objects and religious treasures.
-Much more recent artefacts will bring the story of Brian Boru and Clontarf right into modern times.
+Viking and Irish weapons, typical of those used in the battle, feature alongside hoards of precious silver objects and religious treasures.
+Much more recent artefacts bring the story of Brian Boru and Clontarf right into modern times.

 Whatever you think you know about Clontarf, this exhibition will give you something to think about – and enjoy.